trustgraph-ai/trustgraph/docs/tech-specs/graph-contexts.md

 ## Open Questions

-- **Blank nodes**: Are they required for reification patterns?
-Need to investigate RDF-star examples to confirm.
+- **Blank nodes**: Limited support confirmed.
+May need to decide on skolemization strategy (generate IRIs on load, or preserve blank node IDs).
 - **Query syntax**: What is the concrete syntax for specifying quoted triples in queries?
 Need to define the query API.
 - **Predicate vocabulary**: What predicates will be used for temporal,